-Pain is universal, but culture influences how patients ascribe meaning to, experience, express, cope with, and seek treatment for pain [2].
-Research has found that culture, family beliefs, and religion all affect how patients manage, express, and experience pain [3].
-In some cultures, stoicism is highly valued, making patients less likely to verbally or behaviorally express pain.
+Pain is universal.
+It is not solely a physiological response, and culture influences how patients ascribe meaning to, experience, express, cope with, and seek treatment for pain [2].
+Research has found that culture, family beliefs, and religion all affect how patients manage, express, experience, and perceive the sensation of pain [3; 39].
+In some cultures, stoicism is highly valued, making patients less likely to verbally or behaviorally express pain, in part because pain is viewed as private [134].
 Culture also plays a role in how much pain individuals perceive as tolerable and how they report pain [16].
 Consequently, culturally competent and sensitive practice is essential for practitioners caring for patients who experience pain.
 It is inevitable that practitioners will work with patients and families who are from different racial and ethnic backgrounds.
 However, many practitioners are more comfortable taking a traditional biomedical perspective to pain and imposing a mechanistic diagnostic process.
 The result can cause tension between the patient and the practitioner [4].